smlabto/GraphOptima/README.md

 1. **Automatic Mode**: In this mode, users need it only execute the `GraphOptima.py` master program.
-It automatically configures layout generators and evaluators based on a predefined task specified in the `config.json`. **Note**: This mode relies on a sbatch file compatible with Compute Canada's [Slurm Work Manager](https://slurm.schedmd.com/documentation.html), which may not be suitable for all HPC clusters.
+It automatically configures layout generators and evaluators based on a predefined task specified in the `config.json`. **Note**: This mode relies on a sbatch file compatible with the [Slurm Work Manager](https://slurm.schedmd.com/documentation.html) used by the Digital Research Alliance of Canada (DRAC), which may not be suitable for all HPC clusters.
 2. **Manual Mode**: This mode requires users to manually initiate multiple layout generators, evaluators, and the optimizer.
 It offers real-time output into the workings of each module.